The Update (as of January 27, 2022)

 For 2019 a very similar amount of effort was provided by the Maine Army National Guard.
 The exceptional was becoming the norm.
 The Guard rebuilt the south sea wall, installed more electrical systems (including internet and live streaming video cameras) as well as more plumbing and even a 50 foot tall “wreck pole” to practice the shooting of a small cannon and line to ships in distress.
 Both the north and south sea walls are 30 inches higher than the historic walls to be prepared for future sea level rise.
 Also, many tons of fill and gravel were brought to the island to finish off the rough construction site and begin to make the area inside of the sea walls more accommodating for walking.
 Preparations were also made to install the ADA ramping to connect the station to the shed and the pier.

 For 2020 the structures of the pier and marine railway were constructed by Pepperrell Cove Marine.
-Although not yet completed, the two massive elements were built out of steel pipe filled with concrete and permanently attached to the ledge.
-Plans are underway to complete them both in the spring / summer of 2021.
-The gangway, float and decking of the pier are all in the works.
-Final plans for the timbers are completed and the many train related elements (track, switch, frog, cradle for the boat) are all in the capable hands of Pan Am Railways.
+These two massive elements were built out of steel pipe filled with concrete and permanently attached to the ledge.
+The pier and railway were completed (or nearly so) in 2021.
+The new float for the pier was stored for the winter inside the sea wall by traveling up the new marine railway on a special cradle with train wheels!

 This was all set in motion by the Kittery Town Council’s vote on January 25, 2016 to amend the October 16, 2013 “Repair Agreement” to provide WILSSA the opportunity to fully restore the Wood Island Life Saving Station.
 Also that night Council approved a “Concession Agreement” that allowed the building to be used as a maritime museum open to the public after it is restored.
 Meetings were held with the Town Council Chairman, Gary Beers, WILSSA and the National Park Service and an agreement between all three of those parties was reached in June and fully approved by Council, WILSSA and NPS in August 2016.
 Park Service had given the property to Kittery in 1973 so they still had an important role in the discussions.